rubanero14/CP-Code-Test/README.md

 ## This code test is part of the .Net Developer role to:
 - Assess ability to perform CRUD operations
 - Assess ability to build user interfaces
-- Understand the concept of MVC in .Net framework adn Entity Framework
+- Understand the concept of MVC in .Net framework and Entity Framework
 ________________________________________________________________________________________________________________________

 ## Choice of Tech Stack
 - ASP.NET Web Application (.NET Framework 4.7.2)
 - Entity Framework for DB interfacing, create scaffolding for Models, Controllers and Views
-- I should have done everything from grounds up, by writing own COntroller, Model, View and LINQ queries but due to limited timeframe and this is my first attempt to build .NET MVC Web APP, I chose EF
+- I should have done everything from grounds up, by writing own Controller, Model, View and LINQ queries but due to limited timeframe and this is my first attempt to build .NET MVC Web App, I chose EF

 ________________________________________________________________________________________________________________________

 ## Systems Required to run locally:
 - Microsoft SQL Server Management Studio 18 (SSMS Developer edition)
 - MySQL Workbench 8.0
-- MIcrosoft Visual Studio 2019 and above
+- IDE: Visual Studio 2019 and above

 -------------------------------------------------------------------------------------------------------------------------
 ## Database Setup